rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

     Failed pods can have a variety of causes, such as unbound persistent volume claims, exhausted hardware resources, non-responsive nodes, etc.

+- **Ingress Controller Request Process Time**

-Also note that at the bottom of the widget, **Ingress Upstream Response Times** are listed.
-This section gives you an idea of how fast ingress is routing connections to your cluster services.
+    How fast ingress is routing connections to your cluster services.

 [_Get expressions for Kubernetes Component Metrics_]({{< baseurl >}}/rancher/v2.x/en/tools/monitoring/expression/#kubernetes-component-metrics)